 In addition to the standard version control system functions described in Using Common Functions, you can check out and check in files.

 To create a writable copy of a file, select Tools > ClearCase > Check Out.
 If you check out files in a Unified Change Management (UCM) view, they are added to the change set of a UCM activity.
 By default, the activities are automatically assigned names.
-To disable this functionality, select Tools > Options > Version Control > ClearCase, and then deselect the Automatically assign activity names check box.
+To disable this functionality, select Edit > Preferences > Version Control > ClearCase, and then deselect the Auto assign activity names check box.

-To automatically check out files when you edit them, select Tools > Options > Version Control > ClearCase, and then select the Automatically check out files on edit check box.
+To automatically check out files when you edit them, select the Automatically check out files on edit check box.

 To cancel the checkout for a file and delete the checked-out version, select Tools > ClearCase > Undo Check Out.

 To check in checked-out versions of files in the change set of the current UCM activity, select Tools > ClearCase > Check In Activity.

 To create a permanent new version of the current file or all files in the versioned object base (VOB), select Tools > ClearCase > Check In.
 To confirm that you want to check in the files, select Edit > Preferences > Version Control > ClearCase, and then select the Prompt on check-in check box.